 Month End allocations and depreciation have not been run.
-Once these are completed this program is expected to
+Once these are completed this program is expected to be on budget.

 Transport

 Month End allocations and depreciation have not been run.
 Once these are completed this program is expected to be on budget.